kamval/SAMA5D27-SOM1-EK1/4. demo SD0 (VIDEO)/README.md

 #### Pre Requirements:

-We will need a LCD panel in order to have a video output, the compatible solutions are listed below:
+We will need a LCD panel in order to have a video output some of the compatible solutions are listed below:

 - Use some of [capacitive multitouch solutions](http://www.pdaatl.com/products.htm) manufacture by [PDA inc](http://www.pdaatl.com/)
 - Use custom LCD adpter board